 10:00 AM: Visit Mountain Orchards and pick out fresh apples

-A visit to the orchard is a must have experience during the Fall season.
+A visit to the orchard is a must-have experience during the Fall season.
 And with several apple varieties grown in the region, you’ll find endless uses for your fresh apples!
 There were so many orchards to choose from but we chose Mountain Orchards that has been a mainstay in the community for more than 50 years.
 Be sure to try the legendary apple cider doughnuts from the on-site bakery!

 12:00 PM: Have a little slice of heaven at Iron Forge Pizza

 Iron Forge Pizza in Winchester is serving up fresh ingredients with their famous heirloom sourdough crust.
 We each got personal size pizzas which was more than enough to fill us up.
 I got the Iron Forge Special – pepperoni, bacon, mushrooms, green peppers, and onions.
 Next time, I would opt-out on the onions since there were too much for my taste.
-Alex got the Chicken Bruschetta pizza which was tasty!
+My partner got the Chicken Bruschetta pizza which was tasty!
 Their chewy yet crispy crust was perfect to dip in their home-made garlic sauce.

 1:00 PM: Do a little shopping and visit Vanderlaand The Barnyard Zoo

 Sherry’s has ready-to-go homecooked meals and a fully-stocked convenience store, gas bar, lottery and LCBO.
-I stopped in for a snack and ended up buying $50 of food!
+I stopped in for a snack and ended up buying $50 worth of goodies!
 The Sheppards Pie and Macaroni and Cheese were just heavenly for dinner later that night, but I regret not getting a Bumbleberry pie to take home.

 3:00 PM: Sip more wine at Stone Crop Acres